 - 3 cup press, 25g to 330ml water (3 heaped table spoons)

 - 5 cup press, 45g for 600ml water (5 heaped table spoons)

-The French Press is a great way to experience coffee.
+The Cafetiere a great way to experience coffee.
 If you have 4 and a half minutes spare, the wait is really worth the end result.

-For the perfect results, be sure to heat up the carafe first (just swirl in some boiling water and tip out before starting) and use water that is 94°C (you can just leave the kettle for 30 seconds after it boils), as this avoids burning the coffee.
+For the perfect results, be sure to heat up the carafe first (just swirl in some boiling water and tip out before starting) and use water that is 94°C (you can just leave the kettle for 30 seconds after it boils), as this avoids burning the coffee grounds.

 Add your course-ground Coffee Story beans and pour in the water to halfway.
 Wait for 30 seconds and stir.
 Then add in the remaining water.
 Put on the lid with the plunger up and wait for 4 minutes.

 Slowly plunge, and pour yourself a well-earned cup of deliciousness.

 - Weight: 8g for 125ml (1 heaped tablespoon)

 Filter coffee relies on gravity to move hot water through the ground beans.
 This method is quicker than the French Press, and requires a medium grind – large enough to stop the filter getting clogged and small enough to ensure a substantial surface area of coffee for the water to touch.